Don’t get whiskered away by a furry face before tallying the costs of pet ownership.

 Vaccinations and a spay or neuter may have been included in your adoption fee, but you’ll still need to stay on top of your pet’s health care with annual veterinary examinations and vaccinations against rabies, Bordetella and other illnesses.
 You may also need to get a heartworm test for your dog annually, which typically costs $45 to $65.

 What if your dog gets a hot spot or your cat’s eye swells overnight?
 That’s at least a hundred bucks, maybe more.
 Serious illnesses or accidents requiring emergency surgery can cost thousands of dollars for veterinary care.
+You also need to be aware that your pet may develop a chronic condition, such as arthritis, which can lead to higher, ongoing costs.

 Find out: 10 Ways to Cut Pet Expenses in Half